nuke66/attiny85-led-chaser/README.md

 # ATtiny85 led chaser

-Simple 8x led chaser using Arduino on the ATtiny85.
+Simple Arduino 8x led chaser using a ATtiny85 and the 74H595 serial to parallel register.